“Styles come and go. Good design is a language, not a style.”

 United States Web Design System

 Creation of user-friendly, trustworthy and accessible applications is important not only for commercial solutions but also plays a significant role in the governmental field.
-For instance, the US Federal Government has developed its own design system that ensures creation of consistent digital applications that help build trust across American users.
+For instance, the US Federal Government has developed its design system that ensures the creation of consistent digital applications that help build trust across American users.